 The aims of Vegan Australia are to help bring about a world where all animals live free from human use and ownership.
-In this submission we propose that the goal of the Proposed Conditions should be the complete phasing out of animal agriculture (including live animal export) in Australia.
+In this submission we propose that the goal of the standards should be the complete phasing out of animal agriculture (including live exports) in Australia.

 Animal welfare laws should not suggest "better" ways to force animals on lengthy sea voyages to be killed overseas.
-They should state that none of these procedures should be necessary.
+They should state that none of this should be necessary.
 They should give guidance on how to eliminate this industry and replace it with an industry based on compassion for animals, people and the earth.